Know Your Benefits

 There have been no changes to SNAP since the start of the Trump administration.

 Additionally, SNAP benefits are not currently considered in public charge rulings.
 Receiving SNAP or Washington’s state-funded Food Assistance Program does not currently impact your family’s ability to remain in the US, get or keep a Green Card, or become US citizens.
-If you are uncertain about how receiving benefits will impact your immigration status now or in the future, you should speak with an immigration attorney.

 Free School Meals